Once apon a time Jonie joined the USDA Child and Adult Care Food Program to bring in extra funding to her child care center.

 Alternatively, you can participate in the CACFP by signing up with Child Care Resources.
 As a USDA Sponsoring Organization, we will assume your Food Program liability, so you don't have to worry about paying funds back, or about any other potential liability introduced by paperwork mistakes.
 Our unique Pre-Claim Review process, helps to ensure your federal claim is accurate and that you receive the maximum reimbursement you are entitled to.
 We keep all of your records electronically organized and archived.
 We also visit your center relatively frequently, both to help train your staff, and to make sure you're following the proper procedures.
 In exchange, we retain 15% of your center's reimbursement for administering the CACFP for you.

-Regardless whether you sign up independently or participate with Child Care Resources, you must keep daily attendance records and counts of children served at individual meals, must get specific food program enrollments filled out for each child at your center, and must note on a daily basis what foods are being served and that they meet Federal nutritional guidelines.
-Child Care Resources makes this much easier by providing an easy software interface to ensure all these records are kept properly, and submits that to the USDA via Child Care Resources electronically.
+Regardless whether you sign up independently or participate with Child Care Resources, you must keep daily attendance records and counts of children served at individual meals, must get specific food program enrollments filled out for each child at your center, maintain cost documentation for the funds received, and must note on a daily basis what foods are being served and that it meets Federal nutritional guidelines.
+Child Care Resources makes this much easier by providing an easy software interface to ensure these records are kept properly, and submits that to the State via Child Care Resources electronically.

 How do you get started?